mwcaisse/blog/codeuntamed/content/posts/2022-01-12-renew-gpg-keys-yubikey.md

    any selected keys will have an asterisk (*) next to them.
 5. Finally, to save the changes and quit type `save`

 The expiration date of your key(s) are now updated and valid once again.
-You might want to share your updated, which to do so you'll need to export the key.
+You might want to share your updated public key, which to do so you'll need to export the key.

 Which you can do by running:
 ```bash